onyx-platform/onyx/doc/user-guide/windowing.md

 ### Window Types

 The topic of windows has been widely explored in the literature.
 There are different *types* of windows.
-Currently, Onyx supports Fixed and Sliding windows.
-In the future, we will support landmark, global, and session windows.
+Currently, Onyx supports Fixed, Sliding, Global, and Session windows.
 We will now explain the supported window types.

 #### Fixed Windows